Sulove-gairhe/ToDoList-App/README.md

 # ToDoList-App
-This is a simple and efficient To-Do List application built using React for the frontend
+This is a simple and efficient To-Do List application built using React for the frontend.It allows users to create, manage, and track their tasks with an intuitive and user-friendly interface.

 Getting Started:
 Follow the steps below to set up and run the project in your local environment.